Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Entry Requirements

-A typical offer for a BSc degree in Health Sciences would be around:
+A typical offer for our Health Sciences course would be:

 • DMM at BTEC/Cambridge Technical or,